csccsid/CS5600_Project5/part4/code/ub/README.md

 - If not, print accordingly and go on executing the addition operation.

 ## Steps
+- Modify Makefile here and CMakeLists.txt under ubsan, to point to your unzipped llvm-12 toolchain
 - After finishing the ubsan.cpp, create a `build` folder alongside the `CMakeList.txt` file.
 - `cd build`
 - `cmake ..`